CGJennings/se3docs/docs/um-user-folder.md

 The location of the folder varies:

-On **Windows** the user file is part of your "roaming profile".
+On **Windows** it is part of your "roaming profile".
 It includes the following folder and its contents:

 ​    `%APPDATA%\StrangeEons3`